Table of Contents

 - Technical limitations:

 - Transport level connections are not supported in AWS and many other Elasticsearch services.
 This is required by Liferay DXP 7.2 and prior versions as they communicate with Elasticsearch over the Transport protocol only.
-Note: The Elasticsearch 7 connector that is bundled with Liferay DXP 7.3 by default uses the Java REST Client which communicates with Elasticsearch over HTTP.
+Note: The Elasticsearch 7 connector that is bundled with Liferay DXP 7.3 and 7.4 by default uses the Java REST Client which communicates with Elasticsearch over HTTP.

 - JDK requirement for DXP 7.2 and prior versions: Elasticsearch and Liferay DXP must use the same Java version and distribution.
 This is because the Transport Client (used in these Liferay DXP version) relies on Java serialization.
-Note: The REST-client in Liferay DXP 7.3 uses HTTP.
+Note: The REST-client in Liferay DXP 7.3 and 7.4 uses HTTP.
 This communication protocol does not require Java serialization between DXP and Elasticsearch.
-Therefore, Liferay DXP 7.3 deployments are able run their Elasticsearch nodes on different JDKs.
+Therefore, Liferay DXP 7.3 and 7.4 deployments are able run their Elasticsearch nodes on different JDKs.

 - Liferay DXP Compatibility Matrix